 It’s not just a business opportunity or a way to better their own lives—it’s a way to help the people around them live life to its fullest.

 Women Lead the Way

-Already, women-led brands are helping to create products that cater to women’s concerns and needs, as well as businesses that address the needs of a growing, newly legal industry.
+Already, women-led brands are helping to create products that cater to women’s concerns and needs, as well as businesses that address the needs of a growing, newly legal industry made possible through the dedicated work of countless female lawmakers and activists.
 As the cannabis industry grows, it will no doubt continue to be led by innovative and insightful women.